-Because in fashion, apart from making said name for yourself, you also have to fill those letters with ideas, emotions, rebellion, and that certain sense of mystery.
-All of which Simons has proven to have plenty of in the more than 20-year-span of his career.
-Being a 27-year-old former furniture designer, the Belgian creative set up his eponymous label in 1995, debuting his first menswear collection, and presumably being more than unaware of the changes and achievements that were to come.
-Those being, amongst others, the appointment as creative director at Jil Sander and his first womenswear collection ten years later, his shift to Dior in 2012, and, most recently in 2016, him being named chief creative officer of all American icon Calvin Klein.
+Because in fashion, apart from making said name for yourself, you also have to fill those letters with ideas, emotions, rebellion, and a certain sense of mystery.
+All of which Simons has proven to have plenty of in the more than 20 year span of his career.
+Being a 27-year-old former furniture designer, he debuted his first menswear collection in 1995, presumably being more than unaware of the changes and achievements that were to come.
+Those being, amongst others, the appointment as creative director at Jil Sander and his first womenswear collection ten years later, his shift to Dior in 2012, and, most recently in 2016, being named Chief Creative Officer of all-American icon Calvin Klein.

-And those are just the most commonly and commercially known.
-During and before these stints, Simons has built what can only be described as a fashion legacy, a cult following, and a significance surrounding his name equal to those of well-established fashion houses.
-With Simons still heavily influencing both men’s wear and womenswear today, we’re unpicking the designer’s on-going importance by taking a look at the key cornerstones that keep on carrying his career and name with the meaning both hold: ideas, emotions, rebellion, and that certain sense of mystery.
+And these are just the most commonly and commercially known.
+During and before these stints, he has built what can only be described as a fashion legacy, a cult following, and a significance surrounding his name equal to those of well-established fashion houses.
+With Simons still heavily influencing both menswear and womenswear today, we’re unpicking the designer’s on-going importance by taking a look at the key cornerstones that keep on carrying his career and name with the meaning both hold: ideas, emotions, rebellion, and a certain sense of mystery.

 On the ideas

 There is good reason Simons has been praised as nothing less than “the most important men’s wear designer in the world”.
-He revolutionized a field of fashion that was often a bit under the radar – and did so more by coincidence than calculation.
-Solely focusing on men’s wear for the first ten years of his career, the designer used his own body to fit all his clothes and simply designed what he and his friends wanted to wear.
+He revolutionized a field of fashion often a bit under the radar – and did so more by coincidence than calculation.
+Solely focusing on menswear for the first ten years of his career, the designer used his own body to fit all his clothes and simply designed what he and his friends wanted to wear.
 The outcome were slim suits, reminiscent of Helmut Lang’s designs a few years back, yet infused with an unmistakable sense of youth and authenticity brought by Simons and shown on street-cast Belgian boys instead of models.
-With this honest approach, Simons managed to pave out a new path for men’s wear just a few seasons in.
+With this honest approach, Simons managed to pave out a new path for menswear just a few seasons in.

 And the fashion forecasting didn’t stop just there.
-For Spring / Summer 2002, he showed an oversized hoodie and sweatshirt heavy collection titled “Woe Unto Those Who Spit on the Fear Generation… The Wind Will Blow It Back”, loaded with youth warriors sporting looks that could be right out of a current Yeezy offering.
+For Spring/Summer 2002, he showed a oversized hoodie and sweatshirt heavy collection titled “Woe Unto Those Who Spit on the Fear Generation… The Wind Will Blow It Back”, loaded with youth warriors sporting looks that could be right out of a current Yeezy offering.
 Or as stylist Marie-Amélie Sauvé has fittingly summed it up: “He did everything before anyone else, and everybody has copied him.”
 Most recently, the designer’s strive for boundary pushing became increasingly evident by his on-going fascination with the art world, and the intersection of art and fashion.
-Collaborating with the Robert Mapplethorpe Foundation for his Spring / Summer 17 collection shown in Florence last June, Simons incorporated images from the acclaimed photographer into his designs, using the clothes as canvases for the pictures, he said.
-It’s this intellectual approach that seems to always provide his work with a second, delicate layer, whether he’s working with the Mapplethorpe Foundation, his long-time collaborator Sterling Ruby, or just his own mind.
+Collaborating with the Robert Mapplethorpe Foundation for his Spring/Summer 17 collection shown in Florence last June, Simons incorporated images from the acclaimed photographer into his designs, using the clothes as canvases for the pictures, he said.
+It’s this intellectual approach that seems to always provide his work with a second, delicate layer – whether he’s working with the Mapplethorpe Foundation, his long-time collaborator Sterling Ruby, or just his own mind.

 On the emotions

 And it’s not just Simons looking for these emotions in fashion, it’s also the industry seeing these emotions in him and his work.
 Closing his last ever show for Jil Sander in 2012, Kinga Razak was in tears while walking down the runway, equally was the designer himself when taking his bow.
-In an age and industry that increasingly seems to favour the fast and flat over the authentic, Simons has always managed to keep a sense of himself in whatever he did, while still working for major fashion houses and being an integral part of the industry.
+In an age and industry that increasingly seems to favour the fast and flat over the authentic, Simons has managed to keep a sense of himself in whatever he did, while being an integral part of the industry.